charmoniumQ/wf-reg-test/docs/icse_nier.md

   To this, we add "reproducible results" as a new "level" of success, beyond merely not crashing (i.e. reliability).
   We will also study how the proportion of broken experiments changes with time.
   Note that a failure could indicate collapse, or it could indicate that the experiment never worked in the first place, possibly due to incomplete metadata.
-  We plan to model this using a Bayesian framework that permits either possibility (never working or collapse) as an unobserved random variable.
+  We can model this using a Bayesian framework that permits either possibility (never working or collapse) as an unobserved random variable.

 - **RQ categorize causes of software collapse:**
   We will examine some of those workflows which not reliable or reproducible and classify their causes.